USUSDW/sp22-haskell-presentation/Notes.md

 ## Haskell is "functional"...
 What does functional programming *mean*?
 It means it works. __*Badum-tss...*__

-On a real note, what even *is* functional programming?
+On a real note, these are the main attributes of functional programming:

-*   Functional Programming
 *   Functional programming is declarative
     *   State what you want to happen, the computer figures out the rest
     *   You are able to state the *form* of things rather than *how* to form them
 *   Construct programs through function application and composition
 *   No/limited side-effects in purely functional programming
     *   Data isn't really modified, only copied
 *   Reproducability!
 A given set of input should produce the same output *every time*
 *   Functions are "first class citizens"
     *   Functions can be passed as arguments, returned or stored in data structures
 *   Anonymous functions are typically used
     *   Commonly referred to as "lambda functions"
+    *   In Haskell, this takes the form `(\x -> x + 1)`, which is an anonymous function taking single parameter `x` and returns `x + 1`
 *   Heavy reliance on higher-order functions
     *   A function that takes at least one function as an argumnent *or* returns another function as a result
-        *   Discussed more later...
+    *   We will demonstrate these momentarily!

 ## Haskell Basics

 ### Types
 *   Int, String, Boolean, more!

 ### Functions